githubtraining/write-javascript-actions/course-details.md

 We will be using Node.js to build our action and GitHub to consume our action.
 This presents us with a hybrid environment, the Node.js runtime environment and the virtual machine used by GitHub Actions, that you may not be used to if you've taken other Learning Lab courses.

-Before we can get started there are a few things you need to setup on your **local machine**
+Before we can get started there are a few things you need to setup on your **local machine**:

-1. Install [Node.js](https://nodejs.org/en/) for your operating system.
+1. Install [Node.js](https://nodejs.org/en/) for your operating system
 2. Ensure you have a text editor installed.
-I'll be using Visual Studio Code, and although you are free to use your editor of choice you should be aware that using a different editor will result in your screen not matching my examples.
-Here are some editor options for you:
+I'll be using Visual Studio Code, and although you are free to use your editor of choice, you should be aware that using a different editor will result in your screen not matching the examples as provided.
+The steps will remain the same but the formating and display may vary.
+Here are some popular editor options:
    1. [Visual Studio Code](https://code.visualstudio.com/) **(recommended)**
    2. [Atom](https://atom.io/)
    3. [Sublime Text](https://www.sublimetext.com/)